CineMa: Plot

 Dissanayake Mudiyanselage Sumal Dharmaratne is working as a film machine operator in a leading cinema hall in Colombo.
 His father was also a film machine operator and Sumal has been helping his father since he was a child.
 Like watching many movies, he had a good knowledge and understanding of cinema through reading.
 Making a movie was his only dream ever.
 Jaliya Jayasekara is a handsome 20 year old youth.
 His father is a well-known professor and a specialist doctor and they live a very luxurious life.
 Jaliya, who has been interested in cinema since childhood,'s only dream of becoming an expert in film studies.
 At his father's urging, his older sister becomes a doctor, and Jaliya also studies biology and qualifies to enter medical school.
 He leaves his house without informing anyone and acts as an assistant under Sumal.
 He lives with Sumal in a small annex in a shantytown.
 Its owner Rupalatha is a kind lady who also provides them with food.

 Sagara Premachandra is a great character actor in cinema.
 He is a 75-year-old screenwriter and film director.
 Still actively contributes to cinema, his only dream and aspiration was to see the rise of cinema.
 Ananda Gunaratne is a 76 year old popular Sinhala film star.
-He spent his acting career as a stuntman and now confined to a wheelchair due to an accident in cinema.
+He spent his acting career as a stuntman.
+Due to an accident on set, he uses a wheelchair.
 Due to his commitment to cinema, he maintains a private cinema museum, lives in the memory of cinema and serves the public in a different way.
 Thilini Samarasinghe is a beautiful 19-year-old girl who lives in a remote village and dreams of becoming a film actress.
 She is constantly applying for newspaper advertisements that apply for the actor-actress requirements for filmmaking.